Why are brokers so important for new and used boats?

 Shipyards need brokers to sell their yachts.
-In addition, shipyards do not have sufficient knowledge about the local markets and cannot take care of every single customer.
+In addition, shipyards don't have sufficient knowledge about the local markets and can't take care of every single customer.
 This is where the broker comes into play.

 Has the significance of brokers increased?

 There's certainly a demand for local experts.
 Nowadays, customers have less expertise regarding boats, sailing, seafaring and technology.
 The importance of the activity per se, i. e. selling boats, has remained unchanged.
 In addition to selling, brokers are becoming increasingly more responsible for technical issues as they have the necessary knowledge in this field and deliver all round support.
 In the past, it happened that boat owners drove to the national or international shipyard and went through the sales process themselves.
 Today, only a few owners do everything themselves because boats have become more technically sophisticated and a customer’s technical knowledge is often insufficient.
 Therefore, technical on-site support is needed.
 An example: A Moody DS 54 for instance has air-conditioning, watermaker, generators and is all in all a complex technical masterpiece.
 We had tested it in Laboe for one year before letting the owner sail over the Atlantic with it.
 Moreover, customers often buy boats or yachts abroad and are overwhelmed by the delivery and transport arrangements.
 A boat is sometimes a construction kit.
 If you choose to make your own transport arrangements for your boat, there will most likely be no guarantee.
 A local third party, providing warranty and protection, is essential.

 Should you consult a broker with regards to all boat sales?

 This depends on the product.
 Mass produced and simple products, which aren't technically advanced, don't necessarily require a broker’s services.
 Using a broker is like having insurance which is particularly important when buying complex products.